 With a Lifetime ISA, individuals are able to contribute £4,000 per year and will receive a 25% Government bonus (max £1,000 per tax year).
 This can be paid in via lump sums or regular contributions.

 Time frame: LISA rules state you must keep the account open for a minimum of 1 year, otherwise you will incur a withdrawal charge.
 Incurring this withdrawal charge may mean that you get back less than you paid in to your lifetime ISA.

-Purpose: You can withdraw money from your LISA if you’re: buying your first home, aged 60 or over, or terminally ill, with less than 12 months to live.
+Purpose: You can withdraw money from your LISA if you’re: buying your first home (with a mortgage), aged 60 or over, or terminally ill, with less than 12 months to live.
 You’ll be charged if you withdraw cash or assets for any other reason.
 Incurring this lifetime ISA government withdrawal charge may mean that you get back less than you paid in to your lifetime ISA.

 Age: if you are aged between 18-39 then a LISA is a viable option (as long as you keep account open for a year).
 As long as you open it by age 39, you can still contribute to your LISA until age 50.